July 31, 2013

 Last evening I made it over to the Spokane LDS Temple to take some photos of the annual flower beds in soft evening light.
 Some of the beds are looking full and pretty, but others are not at their best due to watering challenges and deer.
 Earlier this week several of us spent a morning assessing each of the thirty-nine watering zones and making many adjustments that should resolve the problems with dry spots, phew.
 These photos all show the beds near the entrance of the temple on the west side.

-The best thing about being the annual bed designer is that I can use my favorite color combinations in some of the beds!
 As a kid I loved to spend time organizing my crayon box in different ways.
 Now I get to do that with the annual flowers.
 I consider texture, form and height when designing, but color is really what most of us notice, right?
 The permanent groundcovers and perennials in this area bloom in mauve and blue-violet, so I include those colors in the annual flower scheme to tie everything together.
 How nice that mauve and blue-violet happen to be some of my favorite colors in the garden, especially when a punch of chartreuse, a deep note of plum and some ethereal white are added to the mix.

 The plants shown in this photo are: mauve 'Sugar Daddy' petunias, 'Compact Pink Innocence' nemesia, 'Evolution White' salvia, 'Wasabi' coleus, 'Diamont Frost' euphorbia, 'Kent Beauty' oregano, violet 'Marine' heliotrope, '3D Purple' osteospermum, mauve 'Senorita Rosalita' cleome, and tall perennial Liatris spicata in the background.